teamsteelbot/klevor/docs/about.en.md

     <i>Team's Logo</i>
 </div>

 This is Team Steel Bot's repository, or well, the documentation, a participating team in the World Robot Olympiad 2025, in the Future Engineers category.
-Representing the Salto Angel School, in Maracaibo, Estado Zulia, Venezuela
+Representing the Salto Angel School, in Maracaibo, Estado Zulia, Venezuela.
-Este es el repositorio, o en su defecto la documentación, del Team Steel Bot, equipo compitiendo en la World Robot Olympiad 2025, en la categoría Futuros Ingenieros.
-Representando al Colegio Salto Ángel en Maracaibo, Estado Zulia, Venezuela.

 <div class="hcenter">
     <img src="/assets/images/logo/wro.webp" alt="Logo de la World Robot Olympiad"